Are you guys ready for this The Mean Green Detox Salad? Monday? January?

 Anyway, thankfully we all got through that first night.
 The second day I honestly cannot remember what everyone did.
 I worked, cause that’s what I know best.
 Somehow a routine was developed, where come 4:45 pm everyone decided it was time to pay me a visit…meaning they needed some mixed drinks and I was their girl.
 Oh yes, every night!
-I have now mastered the Moscow Mule, the Margarita, the Spicy Margarita and extra Minty Mojitos.
+I have now mastered the Moscow Mule, the Margarita, the Spicy Margarita, and extra Minty Mojitos.
 Shhh, don’t tell any of them, but the ones I made myself totally had ZERO alcohol in them.
 And that shot of tequila?
 Yes, that was water.
-Heheh, oh how you can fool people after a few drinks.
-Yes, I am a twenty-two year old grandma.
+Hehe, oh how you can fool people after a few drinks.
+Yes, I am a twenty-two-year-old grandma.
 No shame. 🙂

 Other highlights??
 Hmm, well there was a sleigh ride dinner, which included all nineteen of us.
 I think everyone had a great time, we even took a giant hillbilly family photo, but there were some tears….you don’t even wanna know.
-Let’s just say their was some issues with a certain sibling’s girlfriend and well, apparently some tears were shed in the girl’s bathrooms.
+Let’s just say there were some issues with a certain sibling’s girlfriend, and well, apparently some tears were shed in the girl’s bathroom.
 I don’t even know the full story, I just know it was stupid.

 You know, I think my family could have our own reality show.